antoniospg/UnityOcean/docs/OceanSimulation.md

 \tilde h(\pmb{k},t) = \tilde h_o(\pmb{k})exp(i\omega(\pmb{k})t) + \tilde h_o^*(\pmb{-k})exp(-i\omega(\pmb{k})t)
 $$

-where :
+Where :
 * $$ \tilde h_o(\pmb{k}) $$ is the expression of the initial value at time t = 0.
 *  $$ \tilde h_o^*(\pmb{-k}) $$ is the complex conjugate of $$ \tilde h_o(\pmb{-k}) $$.
 * $$ \omega(\pmb{k}) $$ is the dispertion relation, given by: $$ \omega(k) = \sqrt{gk} $$.
  * k is the length of the wave vector.

 This equation is responsible for animating the waves over time.
 The complex conjugate term ensures breaking waves by propagating waves "to the left" and "to the right.
 The dispersion relation is an expression that relates the wave vector to the frequency, and it's based on real physics models of ocean water.

-Now, we want to show how to get in the initial value of the spectrum, to do this, it's required to use an oceanographic model to get the mean square of this variable, that is:
+Now, we want to show how to get in the initial value of the spectrum, to do this, it's required to use an oceanographic model to get the average of this variable, that is:

 $$
 P_h(\pmb{k}) = \langle |\tilde h^*(\pmb{k},t)|^2 \rangle